mdabhi/Mimicking_AES-CBC_Attack/README.md

 #### Mimicking_AES-CBC_Attack
-This repository contains the code for project - Mimicking AES-CBC attack submitted by Minita Dabhi
+This repository contains the code for project - Mimicking AES-CBC attack submitted by Minita Dabhi and Sri Harshaja Rambhatala.

 To mimick the attack, it was assumed that the message contained total 16 bytes and from 16 bytes, some of the bytes were already known and remaining byted needed to be recovered.